kinnala/scikit-fem/paper/paper.md

 into a system of linear equations $Ax=b$.  `scikit-fem` is a lightweight Python library for the creation, or *assembly*, of the finite element matrix $A$ and vector $b$.
-The user loads a computational mesh, picks suitable basis functions, and provides the PDE's weak formulation.
+The user loads a computational mesh, picks suitable basis functions, and provides the PDE's weak formulation [@fenicsbook].
 This results in sparse matrices and vectors compatible with the SciPy [@scipy] ecosystem.

 # Purpose and prior art